jpallath/project_two/readme.md

 Now the article pages should be (static?) pages where it can be traversable with hashes(to specific articles).
 There should be an edit link (the most important!)
 And then possible links to the home page, user information, and random articles (this will be etched out later).

 ### Overview of Wireframes
+Images of Wireframe will be given upon request!
 *Figure 1:*
 In the Welcome Page there are three destinations available along with a search function.
 There is the About Icon, the Log-In Icon, and the Random Article Icon.
 Each button should yield a different result.
 Also the search input on the bottom should be able to go through the database and pull out the relevant article based on what was searched.